• There are no suggestions because the search field is empty.

 • Cognitive – Forgetfulness, inability to concentrate or make decisions, a mental fog

 Relationships can particularly be affected by not advocating for our individual needs.
 We often lash out at those closest to us when we haven’t addressed our own needs.
-My husband and I both value our own well-being and each other’s so strongly that we included a commitment to honor self-nurturance as part of our wedding vows.
-We promised to recognize when we need to nurture ourselves as well as respect our partner's need to do the same.
-Only then, can we bring our best to our marriage.
+My husband and I both value our own well-being and each other’s strongly.
+Honoring your partner's self-nurturance is as vital as honoring the relationship.
+Recognize when your partner is stress and may need some time to themselves.
+When our individual needs are cared for we can bring our best to our relationship.

 Let’s Shatter a Misconception About Self-Care!